ssurba/transmission-readynas-legacy-arm/README.md

-# transmission-readynas-arm-legacy
+# transmission-readynas-legacy-arm

-Latest version is: 2.84-0.07-ssurba-arm
+Latest version is: legacy-arm-2.84-0.07

 This is a special build of Transmission Bittorrent client as an add-on for legacy NETGEAR ReadyNAS storage systems based on ARM architecture - DUO v2 (RND2000v2), NV+ v2 (RND4000v2).